hutscape/cactus/checklists/buying.md

 - [ ] What protocols does it support? `I2C`, `SPI`, etc
 - [ ] What firmware can it run?
-- [ ] If it is a breakout board, can the single component be bought?
+- [ ] If it is a breakout board, can the single components be bought for future use?
 - [ ] Type of packages available
 - [ ] Example projects
 - [ ] Mechanical dimensions
 - [ ] Pitch size
 - [ ] Number of pins
-- [ ] Manufacturer number
+- [ ] Manufacturer part number
 - [ ] Link to datasheet
 - [ ] Are the firmware tools supported on macOSX?